pyeventsourcing/esdbclient/README.md

 The argument `position` is an optional integer that can be used to indicate the commit position from which to start reading.
-This argument is `None` by default, meaning that all the events will be read from the start, or from the end if `backwards` is `True`.
-Please note, if given the commit position must be an actually existing commit position, and any other numbers will result in an exception being raised.
+This argument is `None` by default, meaning that all the events will be read from the start, or from the end if `backwards` is `True` (see below).
+Please note, if given, the commit position must be an actually existing commit position, because any other numbers will result in an exception being raised.
+Please also note, when reading forwards the event at the given position WILL be included.
+However, when reading backwards the event at the given position will NOT be included.

 The argument `backwards` is a boolean which is by default `False` meaning all the events will be read forwards by default, so that events are returned in the